coddingtonbear/jirafs/docs/source/getting_started.rst

   description.
 You **can** change the issue's description by editing the contents of this file.
-* ``links.jira``: This file lists all of the links associated with this JIRA issue.
+* ``links.jira``: This file lists all of the links associated with this Jira issue.
 You can add new links (or remove links) by adding or removing bulleted items from this list; see :ref:`adding_removing_links` for more information.
 * ``comments.read_only.jira``: This file shows all comments currently